Thiele tube: Melting point determination

 A sample in a sealed capillary, attached to a thermometer with a rubber band, is immersed in the tube.
 Heating is commenced, and the temperature ranges at which the sample melts can then be observed.
 During heating, the point at which melting is observed and the temperature constant is the melting point of the sample.
 A more modern method uses dedicated equipment, known as a melting point apparatus.
 A slow heating rate at the melting point is needed in order to get an accurate measurement.
 Record the temperature on the thermometer when the sample starts to melt and record the temperature again when all of the sample has melted (this gives you the melting point range, which is what is usually quoted in chemical literature).

 Boiling point determination

 A Thiele tube can be used to measure the boiling point of a liquid by the Siwoloboff method.
 A sample in a fusion tube is attached to a thermometer with a rubber band, and immersed in the tube.
 A sealed capillary, open end pointing down, is placed in the fusion tube.
 The Thiele tube is heated; dissolved gases evolve from the sample first.
 Once the sample starts to boil, heating is stopped, and the temperature starts to fall.
 The temperature at which the liquid sample is sucked into the sealed capillary is the boiling point of the sample.

+In popular culture

+In an iconic scene from The French Connection (film), a talkative chemist tests the purity of an illicit load of heroin using mineral oil and a Thiele tube to verify the melting point of the drug.